...

 Kerala – A Model of Moderate to High Wages

-• Wage Trends: While professional workers can get upwards of USD 205, unskilled labour in Kerala is thought to be paid on average USD 140.
+• Wage Trends: While professional workers can earn upwards of USD 205, unskilled labour in Kerala is thought to be paid, on average, USD 140.

-• Local Policies: The state is a model for other areas since its proactive policies in matching salaries with living expenses have helped to align them.
+• Local Policies: The state is a model for other areas, as its proactive policies to align salaries with living expenses have helped align them.

 New Delhi -The Urban Benchmark

-• Wage Rates: Unskilled laborers in New Delhi may make about USD 215 a month; semi-skilled and skilled workers would make increasingly more.
+• Wage Rates: Unskilled laborers in New Delhi may earn about USD 215 a month; semi-skilled and skilled workers would earn more.

 Additional Regional Examples